droid-php/droid-doc/doc/modules.md

         destination: "/var/backup"
 ```

-Our template now looks like this:-
+Our template now looks like this:

 ```twig
 {% for file in mod_duplicity_backup.excluded_files %}